Theme

 Canvas

-The canvas is the area in which a user creates a workflow.This image demonstrates a workflow on our canvas:
+The canvas is the area where a user creates a workflow.
+At the bottom, there is a dock that gives you controls to add apps, flow controls, and various other steps in your workflow.This image demonstrates a simple workflow on our canvas:

 Apps

 A trigger is a type of step that kick-starts a workflow when a specified condition is met.
 They are usually at the very start of a workflow and are followed by tasks.
-You can also test the workflow with the play button in the bottom bar.You may have multiple triggers for a single workflow.
+You can also test the workflow with the start button in the bottom bar.You may have multiple triggers in a single workflow.

-A task is an instruction carried out by doFlo within an app that the user has authenticated.
-Our example workflow from earlier has a timed trigger, four distinct tasks across four distinct apps:
+An action is an instruction carried out by doFlo within an app that the user has authenticated.

 Templates